 Fairwrap Cable Fairing

-SDI “FAIRWRAP” cable fairing is intended to minimize or eliminate this strumming by preventing this alternating vortex shedding.
-Fairwrap is installed by wrapping successive layers of fairing material around the cable and overlapping previous layers to lock the fairing to the cable.
-The fairing is further secured with rubber binders to lock it in position on the cable.
-The rubber binder material is self vulcanizing and as such is subject to degradation in UV light.
+SDI Fairwrap cable fairing is a structure attached to a towed cable intended to minimize cable fatigue, reduce normal drag as well as eliminate cable vibration caused by vortex shedding (cable strumming).
+Fairwrap is installed by wrapping successive layers of fairing material around the cable and overlapping previous layers to self-lock the fairing to the cable.
+Fairwrap is further secured with rubber binders to lock it in position on the cable.
+It can be easily installed or replaced on-site or onboard.
+The rubber binder material is self-vulcanizing and as such is subject to degradation in UV light.
 A UV vinyl tape covering is added to the rubber binder for applications where the cable may spend time on a reel.
 The result is a uniform distribution of fairing fingers around the cable.
 Fairwrap is not required to rotate to align itself to the current, nor can it be washed up the cable by the current or stripped off in high currents as with zip on or hook and loop attached fairings.
-Fairwrap cable fairing is available for cable sizes from 1/4″ to 3″ in diameter.
+Fairwrap cable fairing can be customized for any towed cable range from 1/4” to 3” in diameter.

 Why Cable Fairing is Important for Towed Cables?